broesamle/RustWorkshop/minimals/multiprint.md

 Multiprint
 ==========

+We develop a model of a print queue used by one server and several clients.
+The Clients put print jobs into the queue, whereas the server takes them off the queue and prints them.

+The queue is modeled as a `vec`, the jobs as `String`, the printing as console output.
+While this is all not high tech, the scheme developed here demonstrates essentials of multi-threaded systems.

 * Multiple threads running concurrently
 * Have the main thread `join` its child threads in order to keep central ressources (here `stdout`) available for the child threads
 * Shared ressources
 * Locking of shared ressources
-* Variable skopes and implicit unlocking via `MutexGuard` and `drop`
+* TODO: Variable skopes and implicit unlocking via `MutexGuard` and `drop`
-* Compile time / runtime
-* Static Strings vs. dynamically generated strings
-* Lifetime

 Console output from multiple threads
 ------------------------------------